shuttle-hq/shuttle-examples/fullstack-templates/saas/README.md

 ## Development Scripts

 - **Using `dev` for Development:**
   - Run `npm run dev` to start your application with live reload capabilities.
-This script uses `turbowatch` to monitor changes in both the frontend and backend.
+This script uses `concurrently` to run both the Next.js dev server and the Rust backend simultaneously.
+API requests are proxied to the backend during development for seamless integration.
   - Visit [http://localhost:3000](http://localhost:3000) once the app has built.
-    - If you prefer using `cargo-watch` instead of `turbowatch`, the watch feature can be disabled in the `turbowatch.ts` file.

-- **Using `static` for Static Export:**
+- **Serving Static Files with `static`:**
-    - Run `npm run static` to generate a static export of your application.
+  - Run `npm run static` to build your application and serve it as a static site.
-    - This script prepares your app for deployment by generating static files that can be served by the Actix web server.
-    - View the static export using the Actix web server to ensure everything is working correctly before deployment.
+  - Visit [http://localhost:8000](http://localhost:8000) to view the statically exported site.

 - **Analyzing Bundle Size with `analyze`:**
     - The `analyze` script is designed to provide insights into the bundle size of your application.
-    - Run `npm run analyze` to generate a detailed report of the size of each component and dependency in your bundle.
-    - This is particularly useful for identifying large dependencies or components that could be optimized for better performance.

-- **Analyzing Bundle Size with `analyze`:**
-    - The `analyze` script is designed to provide insights into the bundle size of your Next.js application.
     - Run `npm run analyze` to generate a detailed report of the size of each component and dependency in your bundle.
     - This is particularly useful for identifying large dependencies or components that could be optimized for better performance.

 ![Main page for Next.js + Shuttle Saas Template](./Mainpage.png)